This section of the Application Guide covers:

 After you've logged into Student Self Service, select ‘Academic and Assessment Information’.
 Under the ‘My student record’ heading, select ‘Check my details’ and locate the ‘Display Authorisation Code’ button at the bottom of the screen.

 Once you've found your authorisation code, return to the ‘Application type’ tab of the online application form.
-Select ‘Readmission’ from the drop-down menu and enter your authorisation code into the text field that appears.
+Select ‘Application fee pre-paid or Readmissions' from the drop-down menu and enter your authorisation code into the text field that appears.

 The authorisation code must be entered manually, without full stops, spaces or other unnecessary characters.
 Copying and pasting the code may cause an error.